-To learn more about managing your risk and increasing efficiency, visit cnacanada.ca/risk-control.
+To learn more about managing your risk and increasing efficiency, visit cna.com/riskcontrol.

-The information, examples and suggestions presented in this material have been developed from sources believed to be reliable, but they should not be construed as legal or other professional advice, including but not limited to professional engineering advice.
-CNA accepts no responsibility for the accuracy or completeness of this material and recommends the consultation with competent legal coursel and/or other professional advisors before applying this material in any particular factual situations.
+The information, examples and suggestions presented in this material have been developed from sources believed to be reliable, but they should not be construed as legal or other professional advice.
+CNA accepts no responsibility for the accuracy or completeness of this material and recommends the consultation with competent legal counsel and/or other professional advisors before applying this material in any particular factual situations.
 This material is for illustrative purposes and is not intended to constitute a contract.
+Any references to non-CNA websites are provided solely for convenience and CNA disclaims any responsibility with respect thereto.
 Please remember that only the relevant insurance policy can provide the actual terms, coverages, amounts, conditions and exclusions for an insured.
-All products and services may not be available inall U.S. states and/or all Canadian provinces/territories and may be subject to change without notice.
-In Canada, products and/or services described are provided by Continental Casualty Company, a CNA property/casualty insurance company.
+All products and services may not be available in all states and may be subject to change without notice.
 "CNA" is a registered trademark of CNA Financial Corporation.
 Certain CNA Financial Corporation subsidiaries use the "CNA" trademark in connection with insurance underwriting and claims activities.
 Copyright © 2024 CNA.
-All rights reserved.Copyright © 2024 CNA.
-RC 1735
+All rights reserved.5192 05.10.2024